 Maybe you work from home and want to keep your remote session alive whilst you're away from your machine?
 Maybe you have a long running process that you want your machine to stay awake for?
 Move Mouse can be deployed in whole host of situations to assist you.

 Really?
 Really, Microsoft?
 Wow.
 Then my searching led me to hardware solutions.
 I just can't stomach running an oscillating fan in my office when it's cold outside, after all.
-It didn't take me long to find a Mouse Mover/Jiggler on Amazon.
-This one boasts that it can't be detected by IT (it's an analog solution, after all), and proudly uses the word "Freedom!" in the product title.
-With 2,552 global ratings, I have a feeling this product is less of a novelty and more of a practicality for people.
+It didn't take me long to find a Undetectable Mouse Mover, Jiggler (Made in Texas!) on Amazon.
+This one boasts that it can't be detected by IT (it's an analog solution, after all), and proudly uses the word "Artsy" in the product title.
+With 7,742 global ratings, I have a feeling this product is less of a novelty and more of a practicality for people.
+And there are more options, like this one and this one and this one (I could go on).

 What's going on here?